[Page Updated: 19 July 2022]

 Then, on the underside the bands of black and white don’t line up – so it’s very different.
-The bands will turn red and black as the juvenile red tailed pipe snake ages.
-The head is very small and the eyes – almost impossible to see.
+The bands will turn red and black as the juvenile red-tailed pipe snake ages.
+The head is very small and the eyes – are almost impossible to see.

 I’ve found these pipe snakes in the fine mesh of roots growing into the water of streams, and also in leaf litter on mud bordering streams.
-Around my home in Krabi Town I have found dozens dead on the road in the morning time – especially after rains.
+Around my home in Krabi Town, I have found dozens dead on the road in the morning time – especially after rain.

 Active Time?
 The snake is mostly nocturnal and is active at night.

 Food: Brahminy blind snakes, insect larvae, small frogs, and worms.

 Defensive Behavior: This pipe snake hides the head under loops of its body and flips its red tail end up in the air – flattening it – as if like a cobra.
 Thais call this the 2-head snake because it wants you to think it has two.
 In an hour of handling this snake, it made no move to bite at all.
 That doesn’t mean it won’t, but they are not all that inclined to bite.
 Their mouth is VERY small and they’d have to catch you just right to bite you.

 Offspring: This snake has 5-10 young, born live, about 20 cm long (about 8 inches).